elotroalex/chiens/_texts/translation.md

 - Ah.
 Here is the worthy messenger of this greedy race.
 - Gold and silver have woven their pale complexion
-- waiting for prey has carved their tawny noses
+- the prospect of prey has hooked their beastly noses
-- the brilliance of steel nests in their cold eyes.
+- the glimmer of steel nests in their cold eyes.
 - Ah.
-A breed without velvet.
+A race without velvet.

 - {:.sp} The Messenger.